 Clay pot painting is perfect for beginner crafters!
 Learn how to decorate terra cotta using these tutorials great for both kids and adults.

-There are a few reasons to decorate and paint pots besides flowers – not limited to but including gift containers, home decor, and crafts (like clay pot animals!).
+Ideas not limited to but including gift containers, home decor, and crafts (like clay pot animals!).

 Every time I see them in the craft or home improvement store I try to think of different projects that I can make.
 I pulled together a list of brilliant ways to decorate clay pots and thought you might be interested in these ideas as well.